tom2433/LiftTracker/README.md

             - The x axis should represent the session set number.
 For session set numbers where the user has not trained the particular lift, the line should be broken or dotted.
         - line graph showing the progression of all sessions that have the name of the given session, if and only if there are at least three other sessions with the same name.
             - should also contain three options for metric: weight, reps or time, and weight per rep or weight per minute.
-- [ ] F9-1: Allow user to filter by session name, session note, session name and note, muscle groups trained, lifts trained on sessions screen
+- [ ] F10: Revamp the muscle groups screen
+    - add a "sort by" functionality
+    - lift cards should be displayed differently to allow for easier visibility in a smaller area; currently they take up too much room. (fill max width, thinner with potentially alternating colors)
+    - raw data on the muscle group cards should not load in until after the user has clicked it, with the exception of name, note, and last date trained
+        - raw data to load in should include:
+            - a pie chart showing the lift distribution of the muscle group (how much of each lift is trained) with customizable timeframe.
+    - Implement Minimal Line Graphs for Muscle Group Cards and Lift screens.
+        - user must be able to change timeframe in preferences
+        - show color representing status of improving, maintaining, or declining.
+    - revamp the lift screen
+        - add a custom date range picker to customize which timeframe the lift statistics apply to
+        - remove the % of overall set volume, it doesn't make sense
+        - simplify the lift statistics so that they are easier to read.
+        - implement most recent lift sets (historical lift set cards)
+        - implement average line graph distribution for weight, reps/time, and weight per rep or weight per minute.
+Account for times when the lift usually only has one set.
+- [ ] F11: revamp the record session screen
+    - experiment with colors; maybe change the solid colored cards to cards with borders only.
+    - the search functionality for the existing lift entry card should also search muscle groups in addition to lift names.
+    - Implement the viewing of historical data for each lift in progress.
+Button to animate the visibility of this data should be above the top lift set in progress card, and it should bring down an outlined section showing the sets of the most recent session of which this lift was trained.
+        - The name of the session, the date, and the note for the session should be viewable, along with the muscle groups trained during.
+        - Optional ability to view the second most recent session as well as the third, fourth, etc.
+    - potentially expandible/collapsable analytics section to display the average distribution of weight, reps/time, weight per rep, or weight per minute in relation to the current session's distribution.
+Include time frame tags as well.
+Try to also include labels for data points.
-- [ ] F6-2: Implement the most recent lift sets at the bottom of LiftScreen (use the same function as used for F8-1?)
+- [ ] F12: Implement the settings screen
+    - add a setting for managing units
+- [ ] F13: Code cleanup and refinement
+    - documentation everywhere
+    - experiment with lazy columns vs. keyed columns.

 ### Misc. things to do:

 - [x] edit the profile note color on the switch profile nav drawer dropdown element to improve readability issues due to contrast.
 - [x] change the name of the ```units``` table to ```lift_units``` to avoid confusion with Kotlin's ```Unit``` type.
 - [x] move the scrollable columns on the dialogs so the user can see the buttons the entire time
-- [ ] add a setting for managing units
-- [ ] raw data on the muscle group cards should not load until after the user has clicked it.
-- [ ] % of overall set volume on lift screen literally does not make any sense; remove it
-- [ ] also include the muscle groups in the search suggestions on the existing lift entry card.
-- [ ] put a "usual pattern" line graph of average distribution between weight values per set in the session in progress screen underneath a lift in progress. put time-frame tags on the line graph for past month and all time.
-- [ ] on lift screen, show most recent sets as bar graph. potentially put a pie chart of lift distribution on expanded muscle group card.
-- [ ] need on lift set in progress card for session in progress screen: average weight/reps for this lift given it's lift set number, muscle group set number, and session set number.
-- [ ] add a "sort by" on the muscle groups screen.
-- [ ] put the edit note button on the right side of the weight and rep/time entry textfields. try to mirror this UI in the set entry dialogs.

 # Data Structure